 Bringing a Love of Science to Cambodia’s Rural Students

-As sheets of rain pounded the Phoum Khmer Primary School yard into puddles, sixth grader Kim Yi read with her friends in the library.
+As sheets of rain pounded the school yard into puddles, sixth grader Kim read with her friends in the library.
 Ignoring the torrent outside, she paged through the colorful illustrations in Can it Rain Cats and Dogs?, a children’s book that answers questions about the weather like, “What happens when air masses bump into each other?”

-Then last year Room to Read ran a pilot program to encourage students to read the science books.
-A year later, Kim Yi found herself checking them out to share with her family.
+Then Room to Read ran a pilot program to encourage students to read science books.
+A year later, Kim found herself checking them out to share with her family.
 What changed?

 A first for the Khmer language